MarcusFulbright/exceloutput/readme.md

 $result = $manager->exportWorkbook($workbook, 'Excel2007');
 ```

 >in this example `$result` could be a number of things.
 Some excel libraries such as PHPExcel use their own object to represent a workbook.
-In that case, a `PHPExcel` objct would get returned.
+In that case, a `PHPExcel` object would get returned.
 Other libraries might return a file pointer, or simply a string that is the file path.
 Make sure to understand how your particular adapter works.

 ### Make your own adapter

 The majority of your boilerplate code will probably go in the `adapter`.
-All adapers must implement the `ExcelOutput\ExcelAdapterInterface`.
+All adapters must implement the `ExcelOutput\ExcelAdapterInterface`.
 This interface requires the following methods:

 * `getFormats()`: should return an array of all supported formats
 * `exportToFormat(\ExcelOutput\ExcelWorkbok $workbook, $format, $write = true)`: actually performs the export.
 Most of the time this will trigger a write to the appropriate file path.
 However, setting `$write` to false will bypass the write and perform whatever else the given adapter does.